Highway drainage improvement works

 In 2017 we were successful in applying for £3.35million of government funding, under the Challenge Fund scheme, to make major improvements to drainage systems at nine sites in South Gloucestershire and one site in Bristol.

-The grant will pay for a package of measures to address long-standing flooding problems at each of the sites and will include the replacement and upgrading of ineffective drainage systems.
-The works will mean the sites, generally on classified roads, will be able to cope with extreme weather.
+The grant has paid for a package of measures to address long-standing flooding problems at each of the sites including the replacement and upgrading of ineffective drainage systems.
+The improvements mean the sites, generally on classified roads, will be able to cope with extreme weather.
 They will reduce the need for reactive maintenance works and ultimately result in a cost saving for the council.

 A regular e-newsletter is available for this project.
 You can subscribe to our mailing list below which opens a new browser window.

-The bid is in conjunction with our neighbouring authority Bristol City Council and includes the following sites:
+The project is in conjunction with our neighbouring authority Bristol City Council and includes the following sites:

 |A431 (Bath Road)||Swineford|